intjelic/python-sfml/doc/sphinx/source/tutorials.rst

 Once you know the type of the event you can get the data inside.::

-   if event == sf.MouseMoveEvent:
+   if event == sfml.window.MouseMoveEvent:
        x, y = event.position

-For events like sf.KeyEvent, sf.MouseButtonEvent, etc. which can have two "states", you'll have to check it via their properties.::
+For events like sfml.window.KeyEvent, sfml.window.MouseButtonEvent, etc. which can have two "states", you'll have to check it via their properties.::

-   if event == sf.KeyEvent:
+   if event == sfml.window.KeyEvent:
        if event.pressed:
            ...
        elif event.released:
            ...

-   if event == sf.KeyEvent and event.pressed:
+   if event == sfml.window.KeyEvent and event.pressed:
        ...

-   if event == sf.FocusEvent:
+   if event == sfml.window.FocusEvent:
        if event.gained:
            ...
        if event.lost: